 - 1. Provide high quality design in new development and redevelopment that promotes a sense of community identity and implements the Wilsonville Town Center Vision. - 2.
-Provide a well-defined pedestrian, bicycle and vehicular network, good connections to adjacent land uses and direct connections to transit stops. - 3.
+Provide a well-defined pedestrian, bicycle and vehicular network, good connections to adjacent land uses and efficient connections to transit stops. - 3.
 Provide quality and usable open space, increase street tree canopy, and create transitions between land uses. - 4.
-Provide sustainable development through the adaptive reuse of existing buildings and increase the use of low-impact development best practices. - 5.
-All development shall follow these standards except as permitted in Subsection 4.132 (.06) D.
+Provide sustainable development through the adaptive reuse of existing buildings and increase the use of low-impact development best practices.